TheShoob/clr-components/readme.md

 <!----------------------------------------------------------------------------------------clr-carousel-->
 <h2>clr-carousel</h2>
+<h5>'clr-carousel' houses the 'clr-slide' or any other HTML element meant to act as a slide.
+When only one slide is present 'clr-carousel' will act as a hero header element</h5>
 <blockquote><pre><code>
   &lt;clr-carousel size="third">
     &lt;clr-slide slot="slide" bgURL="slide-bg-1.png" mainTitle="First Title" mainContent="this is the content of the first slide" imgURL="slide-img-1.png" bgRepeat="yes">&lt;/clr-slide>